OpenDataLiteracy/WA-State-Library-2018/EnvironmentalScan/EnvironmentalScan_InterviewNotes/ODL_DEMS5a&b_InterviewNotes.md

 - Offer training, especially leadership and advocacy training.
 - Small stipends for doing this work would be helpful.
 - Give libraries tools and tips about how to start a conversation with their local governments on open data publishing (not overwhelm agencies that aren't anywhere near ready for open data, or whose constituencies aren't demanding it).
 - Reassure libraries that these are long-term strategies that will take years to take hold, DEMS5a&b now.
-It's important to start early and demonstrate that the library is a valuable institution that is critical to the function of the community. s
+It's important to start early and demonstrate that the library is a valuable institution that is critical to the function of the community.